LuciusofLegend/QuotaOverhaul/README.md

 # QuotaOverhaul

-Vision:
-Make the quota system as cool and customizable as possible.
+The purpose of this mod is to make the quota system as fun, rewarding, and configurable as possible.

-Base Game Loop:
-- You have 3 days to meet the profit quota (seems like a good deadline)
+Quota Overhaul combines ideas from several existing mods, and makes them fully functional and compatible.

 # Features